bamcis-io/multi-az-observability/README.md

 - Understanding how props and constructs are intended to be built and reconciling required other non-construct classes that other languages would need to use to define things like a Service and Operation.
 - Focusing too much on how logic would be translated into other languages, not realizing the typescript implementation still runs in the background and the language specific results are just shims to calling the original code
+- Packaging Lambda functions with external dependencies, build the function/zip as part of the build and package the zip with the construct instead of defining bundling options